ethz-pes/parallel_coordinates_matlab/README.md

 * For large datasets, a single vector plot is generated
 * For large datasets, a vector plot is generated with the axis and a raster plot with the data

+This tool is developed by the **Power Electronic Systems Laboratory at ETH Zurich** and is available under the **BSD License**.
+The code is also available on the ETH Data Archive.

 ## Example

 In the example, the design space diversity of a medium-frequency transformer is considered: